stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 The _ping_ module checks that Ansible can connect to the remote system.
 The _setup_ module returns information about the remote system.

+To specify the arguments to use with the module, add the _-a_ option.
+For example, this command uses the _get_url_ module to download the file that is specified by the _url_ argument to the directory that is specified by the _dest_ argument:

+    ansible all -i INVENTORY -m get_url -a "url='https://github.com/restic/restic/releases/download/v0.9.4/restic_0.9.4_linux_amd64.bz2' dest='~'"

 ## The ansible-playbook Tool